On Air Now

 Al Green - Let’s Stay Together

-So the POTUS decided this would be the time to pay small tribute to a legend, by singing the opening line of ‘Let’s Stay Together’.
-The President shows total ease with a high tenor line, sensitive and very much in tune.
-Even more impressive, he’s actually singing in the exactly correct key of the original recording, suggesting there might be something resembling perfect pitch (or at least great intuition) in the President’s musical arsenal.
+So the former-POTUS decided this would be the time to pay small tribute to a legend, by singing the opening line of ‘Let’s Stay Together’.
+Obama shows total ease with a high tenor line, sensitive and very much in tune.
+Even more impressive, he’s actually singing in the exactly correct key of the original recording, suggesting there might be something resembling perfect pitch (or at least great intuition) in Obama's musical arsenal.

 Listen to both and compare: